The Truth About The Split

 I lost all motivation to do anything with the server for a while.
 I couldn’t be bothered to improve it.
 I didn’t bother doing the server-side things that Starlord was supposed to do.
 I didn’t advertise it—I just abandoned all the ideas I had to take Salty Zombies to the next level.
 You could almost say I fell into a depression over it.

 I would play 7 Days to Die single-player, alone or with Miss Ocean, to pass the time.
 Then it dawned on me; I missed playing PvE.
 I played 7 Days To Die PvP for so long, and our server was a 100% PvP.
 So I immediately bought a second server from Bluefang, this time on my account and created the Salty Zombies PvE server.
 Starlord was against the idea, but as per usual, I overruled him.

 Having Starlord in Salty Zombies was like employing your wife’s useless brother.
 He couldn’t do anything right, but you couldn’t fire him either.

 Along Came The Baptizer

-Baptizer came on board as Admin in August 2019 and learned in 1 week what took Starlord a year.
-The guy is intelligent, efficient, motivated, hard-working and great at dealing with people.
+Baptizer came on board as Admin in October/November 2019 and learned in 1 week what took Starlord a year.
+The guy is efficient, motivated, and hard-working, plus his job allows him access to a computer all day long.
 Over the next few months, he took over the server and bot side of things, and everything ran smoothly.
 This was a massive weight off my shoulders.
 It gave me the time, energy and motivation to do what I do best and market the hell out of Salty Zombies.